openEDI/oedisi-example/README.md

 3. Run `helics run --path=test_system_runner.json`
 4. Analyze the results using `python post_analysis.py`

-### Using IEEE123 test system with OPF
-A prebuilt ipopt binary can be put into your python executables '/bin/' folder.
-Based on your OS, binaries can be downloaded from: https://www.coin-or.org/download/binary/Ipopt/ install all other requirements using
-`pip install -r requirements.txt`
-For running the opf example `./run_ieee123_with_opf.sh`
-The shell script contains two lines
-`python test_full_systems_with_opf.py test_ieee123_with_opf.json`
-`helics run --path=test_system_runner.json`

 ## Troubleshooting

 If the simulation fails, you may **need** to kill the `helics_broker` manually before you can start a new simulation.